mipsmonsta/mipsmonsta.github.io/docs/_posts/2024-03-23-Reverse-a-Linked-List-in-Python-and-More.md

 ## Introduction

-To effectively solved Linked List related questions on Leetcode, you need to know basic operations on a Linked List.
-With practise and learning this post, you will become proficent.
+To effectively solve Linked List related questions on Leetcode, you need to know basic operations on a Linked List.
+With practise, you will become proficent.
+But reading this post will help to provide you the knowledge.
+You could use try what you learn in questions such as [Palindrome Linked List] and [Reorder List].

 ### How do you reverse nodes of a Linked List?
-Given a Linked List made of `ListNode` (structure below) in the form of the head node, how do you easily reverse the nodes of the list?
+Given a Linked List made of `ListNode` (structure below) and the the head node, how do you easily reverse the nodes of the list?

 ```python
 class ListNode: